-Project managers need to be constantly in line with the project progress so they can ensure the project is on the right track.
+Project managers need to be always in line with the project progress to ensure the project is on the right track.

-Project managers need to collaborate with team members to be sure resources are used efficiently and tasks are being solved on time as scheduled.
-Also, it is really important to track the quality of deliverables.
+Project managers need to collaborate with team members to ensure resources are used efficiently, and tasks are being solved on time as scheduled.
+Also, it is essential to track the quality of deliverables.

 6. Time management